 In January of 1936 in Schuylkill County, Pennsylvania, a small committee met to discuss the possibility of starting an organization to support local charities.
 Known then as the Community Chest, Schuylkill County residents donated generously and the first campaign raised $72,000 [2017 value: $1,261,828] to help support numerous local agencies that offered human services at little or no cost.

-Today, the Schuylkill United Way staff comprises an Executive Director, Director of Community Relations and an Administrative Director.
+Today, the Schuylkill United Way staff comprises an Executive Director, Director of Community Relations, Marketing Director and an Administrative Director.
 Members of our Board of Directors either live or work here in Schuylkill County.

 Emergency Food & Shelter Program (EFSP)